-The Maryland state realty transfer tax is 0.5 percent of the consideration, there is a 0.25 percent rate for first-time homebuyers.
-Recordation taxes differ by county and range from a rate of \$2.50/\$500 of consideration (0.5%) in Baltimore and Howard Counties, to a high of \$6.00/\$500 of consideration (1.2%) in Frederick and Talbot Counties.
+The Maryland state realty transfer tax is 0.5 percent of the consideration; the rate is 0.25 percent for first-time homebuyers.
+Recordation taxes differ by county and range from a rate of \$2.50/\$500 in Howard and Baltimore Counties, a high of \$7.00/\$500 of consideration in Frederick County.
+Local transfer taxes do not apply in some counties, but those that levy then range from a low of 0.5 percent to a higher of 1.5 percent.